phpmyadmin/phpmyadmin/config.rst

     :type: boolean
     :default:

-Defines whether to group the databases based on a common prefix prefix in their name .
+Defines whether to group the databases based on a common prefix in their name :config:option:`$cfg['NavigationTreeDbSeparator']`.

 .. config:option:: $cfg['NavigationTreeDbSeparator']